How to say adalimumab: AH-dah-lee-mu-mab.

 Common side effects

-Common side effects happen in more than 1 in 10 people.
+These common side effects of adalimumab happen in more than 1 in 10 people.
 There are things you can do to help cope with them:

-You might experience side effects up to 4 months after you stop taking adalimumab.
+You might get side effects up to 4 months after you stop taking adalimumab.

-Speak to your specialist if you experience any side effects.
+Speak to your doctor if you get any side effects.

 Serious side effects